 AN INCREASINGLY IMPOSSIBLE DOUBLE

-You can see the five horses who have accomplished the incredible testing double below.
+You can see the six horses who have accomplished the incredible testing double below.

 DOUBLE WINNERS OF THE STEWARDS’ CUP